 Since our establishment in 2007, we have helped low-income people tackle and resolve issues with the Internal Revenue Service.
+We offer tax controversy representation and free tax help to low-income individuals.
 Our clients typically navigate multiple challenges, such as poverty, disability, domestic violence, housing insecurity, literacy, and identity theft, and are overwhelmed by the intricacies of tax law and procedure.

 About the Low Income Taxpayer Clinic